Bob's Blog

 than lies are.

-Frankfurt wasn't arguing that there is more bullshit today.
+Frankfurt wasn't arguing that bullshit necessarily makes up a growing fraction of current discourse.
 Rather, all forms of communication have increased, leading to more bullshit being encountered.
-He wrote his 1986 essay when USENET was the primary Internet communication channel, and he wrote his 2005 book when email ruled and Facebook was still a system for Harvard boys to rate and criticize women's appearances.
+He wrote his 1986 essay when USENET was the primary Internet communication channel, and he wrote his 2005 book when email ruled and Facebook was still just a system for Harvard boys to rate and criticize women's appearances.
 Things have changed, and with that, we encounter more bullshit.

 What Can AI Accomplish?